jusvarrr/ESP-control-over-Tuya/README.md

 # ESP Control over Tuya IoT Cloud
-This project involves controlling a microcontroller using Tuya Cloud by interacting with a proccess wthat communicates to ESP device via serial port.
-The "Ubus" system is used to allow inter-process comunication between process interacting with ESP and process communicating with Tuya Cloud, allowing the switching on and off of contacts, retrieving sensor data (e.g., from a "DHT" sensor), and listing connected devices.
+This project involves creating a process on an OpenWRT-based router to control a microcontroller via Tuya Cloud.
+The process interacts with another process (missing here for now) that controls an ESP device through a serial port.
+The "Ubus" system facilitates inter-process communication.
+This allows for switching the microcontroller's contacts on and off, retrieving sensor data (e.g., from a "DHT" sensor), and listing connected devices.

 !WARNING: the project is missing one more package responsible for creating a process for comminication with Tuya

 ## Functional Requirements

 - **Actions:**
-  - Switch on/off the microcontroller's contacts.
+  - Use Tuya to switch on/off the microcontroller's contacts.
-  - Retrieve information about the controller's contacts.
+  - Use Tuya to retrieve information about the controller's contacts.
-  - Get a list of connected devices (the list includes the device name, vendor, and product ID).
+  - Use Tuya to get a list of connected devices (the list includes the device name, vendor, and product ID).
-  - Returning responses in JSON format regarding the success or failure of the commands.
+  - Returning responses to Tuya in JSON format regarding the success or failure of the commands.

 - **Automatic Start:**
   - The service starts automatically when the router is powered on.